Catholic ecumenical councils: First Council of Lyon

 The council continued the political rulings of the previous council by deposing Frederick II, as German king and as emperor.
 Frederick was accused of heresy, treason and arresting a ship with about 100 prelates willing to attend a meeting with the pope.
 Frederick outlawed attendance at the council and blocked access to Lyon from Germany.
 Therefore, the majority of council fathers originated from Spain, France and Italy.
-The council met in three sessions from June 28, 1245, and issued 22 chapters all approved by Pope Innocent IV.
+The council met in three sessions from 28 June 1245, and issued 22 chapters all approved by Pope Innocent IV.

 Second Council of Lyon

 Pope Gregory X defined three aims for the council: aid to Jerusalem, union with the Greek Orthodox Church and reform of the Catholic Church.
 The council achieved a short-lived unity with the Greek representatives, who were denounced for this back home by the hierarchy and the emperor.
 A teaching on purgatory was defined.
 Papal conclaves were regulated in Ubi periculum, which specified that electors must be locked up during the conclave and, if they could not agree on a pope after eight days, would receive water and bread only.
 Franciscan, Dominican, and other orders had become controversial in light of their increasing popularity.
 The council confirmed their privileges.
 Pope Gregory X approved all 31 chapters, after modifying some of them, thus clearly indicating papal prerogatives.
-The council met in six sessions from May 7 to July 17, 1274, under his leadership.
+The council met in six sessions from 7 May to 17 July 1274, under his leadership.